THE SOUTH AFRICAN MUSIC STUDIES JOURNAL

 - James Davies (UC Berkeley, USA)

 - Veit Erlmann (University of Texas at Austin, USA)

 - Winfried Lüdemann (Stellenbosch University, SA)

 - Carol Ann Muller (University of Pennsylvania, USA)

 VOL. 34/35 is co-edited by Stephanus Muller and Willemien Froneman.

 Ordering back issues

-Where available, back issues of SAMUS, are for sale at 350ZAR per issue and 495ZAR for volume 34/35.
+Where available, back issues of SAMUS are for sale at 385ZAR per issue.
+Volume 34/35 is for sale at 495ZAR for South African and African subscriptions and 1000ZAR for other international subscriptions.
 Please E-mail email@example.com and state which issue(s) you are interested in purchasing.
 Please include your postal address.
 If the issues you requested are in stock, an invoice, including local/international postage costs, will then be mailed to you.
 Payments should be made by cheque or direct transfer into SASRIM’s bank account.
 Proof of payment will be required before your order will be mailed to you.

 Researchers based in Africa and the developing world without access to institutional subscriptions may qualify for free digital copies of individual articles.
 Please contact firstname.lastname@example.org with your request and motivation.